 Create a Cloud Foundry Subaccount with a Booster

-The next steps are to create a subaccount, assign entitlements, and add users.
+The next typical step is to create a Cloud Foundry runtime subaccount for development, assign entitlements, and add users.

 You can perform this step manually or with the help of a small “Booster”.
-Boosters are a set of guided interactive steps that enable you to select, configure, and consume services on SAP Cloud Platform to achieve a specific technical goal.
+Boosters are a set of guided interactive steps that enable you to select, configure, and consume services on SAP BTP to achieve a specific technical goal.

 From the boosters overview page, you can get quick information about the available boosters, see booster details by accessing a booster tile and start boosters.

-You can create a common multi-environment subaccount with Cloud Foundry Runtime with the booster “Prepare an Account for Development”, which you can find in the global account view in the SAP Cloud Platform cockpit.
+You can create a common multi-environment subaccount with Cloud Foundry Runtime with the booster “Prepare an Account for Development”, which you can find in the global account view in the SAP BTP cockpit.

 Create a Cloud Foundry Subaccount Manually